10 Key Features of Successful Mobile Apps

 4. Product Roadmap

-A roadmap in the hands of a skilled product manager is a real strategic weapon.
+A roadmap in the hands of a skilled product manager is a real strategic weapon and is one of the most important mobile app features.
 Just as most strategists know how to properly use their work tools, so the product manager must be able to tactically apply the roadmap and use the available services for this purpose.

 The purpose of the main document of a product manager is to cover the main ideas and progress in tasks for the team and stakeholders.